 The examples that follow are an indication of some of the many ways we seek to embed British values at Selside School.

-• We closely link our teaching on Christian values in Collective worship, RE and PSHE with broader human values and British values.
+• We closely link our teaching on Christian values in Collective Worship, RE lessons and PSHE (HeartSmart) with broader human values and British values.

-• We ensure children have exposure to a wide experience beyond their local community during which these concepts are shown, through for example, sporting events, a range of visits and use of outdoor education centres.
+• We ensure children have exposure to a wide experience beyond their local community during which these concepts are shown, through participation in sporting events, a range of visits including recently to Manchester to visit penpals at a city school, annual London trip to Pupil Parliament and the use of outdoor education provisions for our Summer residential trips.

 • Children are given opportunities to experience and appreciate different faiths and cultures within a diverse British society.

 • We promote democratic processes through our children taking part in whole school meetings to talk and decide about important issues.
-Our Year 6 take part in a ‘Leadership day’ each September, where they think about what makes a good leader.
-This then leads to events throughout the year where they act as our ‘School Leaders’.
-Included in this, they are working towards the John Muir award.
+Our Year 6 take part in a ‘Leadership Day’ each Autumn Term, where they think about what makes a good leader.
+This then leads to events, such as the Play Maker Leader Award http://Leadership Skills Foundation throughout the year where they act as our ‘School Leaders’ including participation in School Council.

-• The local police and PCSOs visit school to support children in keeping the law and be safe.
-We have Year 4 and 5 trained as ‘Mini-Police’ , a scheme run by Cumbria Police.
+• The local police visit school to support children in keeping the law and be safe.

 • Children are given responsibility to support other children in games and activities so that they are fully involved in all aspects of school life through being Sports or play leaders.